rizkyar03/arduino-esp-projects/README.md

 # Arduino-ESP Projects
-A Collection of Simple Arduino and ESP Projects
+A Collection of Arduino and ESP Projects